davestewart/flat-file-api/README.md

 Each API shows an index of all its routes from the root URL.

-AT some point this will show available methods as well.
+At some point this will show available HTTP methods as well.
+Additionally, a way to hint parameters per endpoint is planned, so APIs can be run interactively.

 ## Demo